Evaluation Tasks#

 Task to evaluate.
 Available tasks are dynamically determined from the factory registry.

-Directory containing the trained model .mat file.
+Path to the trained model .mat file.

 --scaling_factor SCALING_FACTOR#